elc45/fisher-hmc-paper/main.typ

 is very expensive), and is not easily implemented as a streaming estimator
 \(see below for more details).
 Using several overlapping estimation windows, though, we can compromise between optimal information usage and computational cost, while still using streaming estimators.
-We split the warmup into two adaptation regimes, the first with a very quick update frequency (10 draws) and the second with a much longer one (80 draws).
+We split the matrix adaptation in the warmup phase into two regimes, the first with a very quick update frequency (10 draws) and the second with a much longer one (80 draws).